 Everything inside this account is eligible for tax relief, which is done automatically.
-After 10 years, you can make withdrawals from this account penalty free.
-Before the 10 years, there’s a 5% charge.
-The great thing about SRS is after these 10 years, anything that you withdraw from the account, only 50% of it is taxable.
+After the retirement age, you can make withdrawals from this account penalty free.
+Before that, there’s a 5% charge.
+The great thing about SRS is after the retirement age, anything that you withdraw from the account, only 50% of it is taxable.

 So what can we do with the money inside the account?
 Well, seen as the interest rate in an SRS account is about 0.05%, I would recommend putting it somewhere where it can grow more, so, if you leave Singapore or you decide to retire here, you’ve got a huge lump sum waiting for you.
 As you can imagine, if you are putting the maximum amount each year into SRS, you can have a very good pot of cash at the end.

 How does all of this look in terms of tax savings each year?
 Let’s take for example, a man on an EP who earns $250,000 a year.
 Say he claims $900 in tax on expenses.
 His original amount he should be paying on tax is $29,829.50